qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 The raster layer symbology tab is made of three different sections:

 * The :guilabel:`Band rendering` where you can control the renderer type to use
-* The :guilabel:`Color rendering` to apply effects on rendered data
+* The :guilabel:`Layer rendering` to apply effects on rendered data
 * The :guilabel:`Resampling` methods to optimize rendering on map

 Band rendering